 About

-Chivas Sandage is at work on THE WIND BLEW THROUGH US: Love, Murder, & Justice in Texas, forthcoming in hardcover from the University of Texas Press.
+Currently, she is at work on THE WIND BLEW THROUGH US: Love, Murder, & Justice in Texas, forthcoming in hardcover from the University of Texas Press.
 The Massachusetts Cultural Council’s 2020 Artist Fellowship Program awarded Sandage a $1,500 artist grant as a finalist for her work on this narrative nonfiction book about the 2012 double shooting of Kristene Chapa and Mollie Olgin, a young lesbian couple attacked while on a date in Portland, Texas.

-She won Honorable Mention in the Nuclear Age Peace Foundation’s 2022 Barbara Mandigo Kelly Peace Poetry Contest.
-Sandage won the 2021 Claire Keyes Poetry Award, judged by poet Afaa Michael Weaver, for a group of 8 poems from Summertime in America, her recently completed second collection.
-Poet Ilya Kaminsky chose the title poem as a finalist for the Georgia Review’s 2020 Loraine Williams Poetry Prize.
+She won second place and honorable mention in the Nuclear Age Peace Foundation’s 2022 Barbara Mandigo Kelly Peace Poetry Contest.
+Poet Ilya Kaminsky chose the title poem of her forthcoming second collection as a finalist for the Georgia Review’s 2020 Loraine Williams Poetry Prize.
 Kaminsky wrote: “Out of engagement with the natural world and history comes a deeper understanding and as we ‘travel backward / and forward in time we see that sand, too, is not mere sand but ‘braille under our feet.’ ” The poem was also longlisted for awards from Frontier Poetry and Palette Poetry’s Sappho Prize.

-Sandage is the author of Hidden Drive (Antrim House), a finalist for the 2012 Foreword Book of the Year Award in poetry and nominated for a Pushcart Prize.
-She was a finalist for the 2018 Sonia Sanchez-Langston Hughes Poetry Contest and the 2017 Patricia Dobler Poetry Award.
+Sandage was a finalist for the 2018 Sonia Sanchez-Langston Hughes Poetry Contest and the 2017 Patricia Dobler Poetry Award.
 The poet Naomi Shihab Nye chose her work for an award and publication as runner-up for the 2017 Auburn Witness Poetry Prize.
 Two of her poems received national awards in the 2014 Provincetown Outermost Poetry Contest judged by Marge Piercy.

 Her work has also appeared in the Artful Dodge, Daily Hampshire Gazette, Drunken Boat, Equality Texas, Evergreen Review, Hampshire Life Magazine, Knockout Magazine, Naugatuck River Review, The New Civil Rights Movement, SmokeLong Quarterly, Southern Women’s Review, Upstreet, Verse, Manthology: Poems on the Male Experience (Univ. of Iowa Press, ‘06), Morning Song: Poems for New Parents (St. Martin’s Press, ’11), Paradise Found: A Walking Tour of Northampton, Massachusetts through Poetry and Art (Levellers Press, ’14), and Same-Sex Marriage: The Moral and Legal Debate (Prometheus Books, ‘04).